shrikrishnalolla/Project/README.md

+# Sloan Digital Sky Survey

-The project attempts to classify SDSS telescope data into Galaxy,Star or Quasar.This is done by implementing an Artificial Neural Network(ANN) from scratch.
+The project attempts to classify SDSS telescope data into Galaxy,Star or Quasar.
+This is done by implementing an Artificial Neural Network(ANN) from scratch.

 The dataset is taken from Sloan Digital Sky Survey DR14 dataset on Kaggle.The link is given below :